albhahn/phase-0/week-1/tracking-changes-reflection.md

 A pull request is a method that allows you to submit changes or contributions to a remote repository such as GitHub, and to tell others when a developer would like to commit changes.
 Once a pull request is sent, interested and involved parties can then review the set of changes.
 You can create a pull request once you create a fork from a selected repository from GitHub then push the changes youve made back into your GitHub account.
 From there youll go back to your fork on GitHub and click "Pull Request", verify that you are on all the correct branches, put a comment on what youve changed, then click "Create pull request".
 Now to merge your changes, you must click on the pull request you just made, and then click "Merge pull request".
 You will then have to click to confirm the merge.

 Why are pull requests preferred when working with teams?
-Pull requests are preferred because teams can work individually on the same project at any time by adding changes to files and showing how the changes may help improve the project.
+Pull requests are preferred because teams can work individually on the same project at any time by adding changes to files and showing how the changes may help improve the project, all while keeping the original/master files.
 The team can also review all requested changes or changes that were made.